 The $12,600 Hiding in Your Bank Statement

-The average small business accumulates 3-5 redundant subscriptions per year.
+The average practice accumulates 3-5 redundant subscriptions per year.
 Nobody audits them because each one seems small.
 They aren't.

-When I was researching the Tools & Efficiency dimension of the AI diagnostic, I kept finding the same pattern in case study after case study: small businesses bleed money through forgotten, redundant, and underused software subscriptions — and almost nobody audits them.
+When I was researching the Tools & Efficiency dimension of the AI diagnostic, I kept finding the same pattern in case study after case study: practices bleed money through forgotten, redundant, and underused software subscriptions — and almost nobody audits them.

-The numbers vary by business size, but the research is consistent.
-A study of small business SaaS spending found that companies with 10-50 employees carry an average of 25-40 active subscriptions.
+The numbers vary by practice size, but the research is consistent.
+A study of SaaS spending found that practices with 10-50 employees carry an average of 25-40 active subscriptions.
 Of those, 30-40% are underused or completely forgotten.
 At an average of $50-100 per subscription per month, that’s $4,500-$14,400 per year in waste.

-One case that stuck with me: a 12-person insurance agency that surfaced $12,600 per year in subscription bloat during an operational audit.
+One case that stuck with me: a 4-provider med spa that surfaced $12,600 per year in subscription bloat during an operational audit.
 Nobody had done anything wrong — the subscriptions just accumulated over time and nobody was watching.

 What does a $340/month subscription you forgot about actually cost?